adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 Users trying to use distributed systems (e.g, Ray or Dask) with Keras are affected.
 In our experience, this is common in hyperparameter optimization.
 In general, having Pickle support means a better experience, especially when using Keras with other libraries.
+Briefly, implementation of this RFC will make the following possible:

-Briefly, this when using a Keras model in a Scikit-Learn pipeline or when using a custom parallelization like Joblib or Dask.
+* Saving a Scikit-Learn pipeline to disk if it includes a Keras model
+* Using custom parallelization like Joblib or Dask.

-Detail is give in "User Benefit."
+More use cases and examples are give in "User Benefit."

+Related work is in [SciKeras], which brings a Scikit-Learn API to Keras.
+Pickle is relevant because Scikit-Learn requires that estimators must be able to be pickled ([source][skp]).
+As such, SciKeras has an implementation of `__reduce_ex__`, which is also in [tensorflow#39609].

 [dask-ml#534]:https://github.com/dask/dask-ml/issues/534
 [SO#51110834]:https://stackoverflow.com/questions/51110834/cannot-pickle-dill-a-keras-object